 Now you have the basic outline you can follow.
 Let’s discuss how to write it by following the format mentioned above.

+Your proposal title should be concise and clear to indicate your research question.
 Your readers should know what to expect in the paper after reading the title.
-Avoid writing titles in a general perspective or phrases like “An investigation of …” or “A review of …” etc. Make it concise and well defined.
+Avoid writing titles in a general perspective or phrases like “An investigation of …” or “A review of …” etc. Make it concise and well-defined.

 You need to start with a strong introduction.
 The introduction is written to provide a background or context related to your research problem.
 It is important to frame the research question while writing the proposal.